 The story of InFamous: First Light tells the back-story of Abigail “Fetch” Walker; a conduit that can harness the power of neon, imprisoned in the DUP facility Curdan Cay, all the while being trained to harness her powers by the DUP leader, Brooke Augustine, whilst simultaneously documenting the chain of events that led her there, and of her life on the streets of Seattle with her brother Brent.
 In my opinion, the story is just as gripping and full of twists and turns as the original game.
-And although the morality mechanics have been taken out of the gameplay formula, the theme of morality is very much present in the game’s story; as well as the contemplation of the effects of making tough decisions; story elements that have been stables throughout the entire series.
+And although morality mechanics have been taken out of the gameplay formula, the theme of morality is very much present in the game’s story; as well as the contemplation of the effects of making tough decisions; story elements that have stable throughout the entire series.

 Originality – 7/10

-Although I wish that more could have been added to First Light to make it last longer, and by the same token I hope that this is merely the first of many DLC packages for the original game, I think that adding as much replay value as they have to it in a way which is fairly unusual for a game of the same calibre as InFamous: Second Son, is pretty unique, and also a very smart move.
+Although I wish that more could have been added to First Light to make it last longer, and by the same token I hope that this is merely the first of many DLC packages for the original game, I think that adding as much replay value as they have to it in a way which is fairly unusual for a game of the same caliber as InFamous: Second Son is pretty unique, and also a very smart move.
 It’s by that token that I believe First Light also works relatively well as a standalone game.